 If native apps for news and media are not the right thing to invest in, why do practically all scalable, successful news and entertainment brands from the New York Times to the Washington Post, from Spotify to Netflix see most of their subscribers using their native apps?

 The “killer argument” often comes at the end of a discussion: Compared to the returns it´s simply too risky, complicated and expensive to develop your own native premium apps.
 That might be the most dangerous point of view as it shows a strategic fallacy, refusal to invest in the future.
-A bit of benchmarking might help: Compare the mobile market share with the budget that most publishing and media houses assign to that channel and the dilemma becomes obvious: While usually at least 60-70% usage is mobile, budgets assigned to a great mobile experience are often not even a few percent of the total product budget!
+Just do a bit of benchmarking: Compare the mobile market share with the budget that most publishing and media houses assign to that channel and the dilemma becomes obvious: While usually at least 60-70% usage is mobile, budgets assigned to a great mobile experience are often not even a few percent of the total budget that is invested in the whole user proposition!
 In most publishing house that have a total staff of several hundred people, the mobile team is often not five people strong.

 “What’s really important right now is to get the mobile architecture right.
 Mobile will ultimately be the way you provision most of your services.
 The way I like to put it is, the answer should always be mobile first.
 You should always put your best team and your best app on your mobile app.”Eric Schmidt, Google in 2010